 The main inpatient psychiatry facility has 46 beds and is divided into three locked units: intensive care floor, step-down floor, and a geriatric psychiatry floor.
 The units are located on the 15th floor of the main Barnes-Jewish teaching hospital and are closely integrated into all of the specialty care inpatient units (e.g. surgery, internal medicine, neurology) of the hospital.

 A second, lower acuity, inpatient facility–called the BJH Psychiatric Care – Delmar Campus (PCDC)–is located 2 miles from the medical center.
 It has 2 units and can accommodate an additional 50 inpatients.
-Residents may elect to rotate there for additional inpatient training.
+Residents rotate there for additional inpatient training.

 The PG1 year is aimed at providing the intern with basic knowledge and skills in medical, neurological, and psychiatric medicine.